 St. Nicholas Monastery Complex, Mahilioŭ, Orthodox monastery complex in Mahilioŭ, Belarus.

-St. Nicholas Monastery is an Orthodox monastery complex in Mogilev with two main churches.
-The structure combines a three-nave basilica design with an octagonal drum and a distinctive bulbous central cupola in Mogilev Baroque style.
+St. Nicholas Monastery Complex is an Orthodox monastery in Mogilev, Belarus, made up of two churches.
+The main church follows a three-nave basilica plan topped by an octagonal drum and a bulbous central cupola, all built in the Mogilev Baroque style.

-The monastery was founded in 1637 when Metropolitan Peter Mogila received permission from King Władysław IV to build a wooden church.
-A stone replacement was constructed between 1669 and 1672.
+The monastery was founded in 1637, when Metropolitan Peter Mogila received royal permission to build a wooden church on this site.
+A stone church replaced it between 1669 and 1672, giving the complex the form that shaped its later development.

 The monastery reflects local craftsmanship traditions visible in its interior details and decorative elements.
 Visitors can observe how artistic skills were passed down and maintained across different periods.